AmrElsayyad/makefile-tutorial/EX016 - Default Shell/README.md

-The default shell is /bin/sh.
-You can change this by changing the variable SHELL:
+The default shell is `/bin/sh`.
+You can change this by changing the variable `SHELL`:

 ```make
 SHELL = bash.exe